christopher-hauser/Mod-5-Solo-Project/README.md

 - Implement a feature that allows hosts to post multiple images of their spots
 - Implement a reviews feature
 - Add ratings to spot pages, based on reviews

+## Technical Implementation
+Rarebnb utilizes React.js/Redux to maintain much of the site's data, which ensures a site that can render dynamically at great speeds.
+In order to do this, I had to be thoguhtful as to what should be passed down from component to component and what could feasibly live in store throughout a user's session.
+I found that keeping information on all of the available spots was incredibly helpful, as I could quickly pull that information and render it from store onto the homepage.
+It would also mean that the home page would dynamically update as users changed information or removed spots.
+Spot pages, on the other hand, used eager loading to fetch the information for a given spot, as it provided access to the same kind of information while also cutting down the amount of code necessary.

+As I look to the future of this site, there are many features I wish to incorporate, such as the Reviews feature and the ability to sort and search through existing spots.
+All of these additions are to better enhance the flow, readibility, and useability of the site.
+By following the same framework I've laid out for myself with the existing Spots and Bookings features, I feel confident that these additions can be incorporated smoothly and will enhance the user experience overall.